Celcascor - Overmarine Motor Yacht

 Performance and Capabilities

-Celcascor has a top speed of 35.00 knots and a cruising speed of 30.00 knots.
-She is powered by a twin waterjets propulsion system
+Celcascor has a top speed of 51 knots.
+She is powered by a twin kamewa 63sii waterjets propulsion system

-Celcascor is a custom motor yacht launched in 2006 by Overmarine and most recently refitted in 2015.
+Celcascor is a custom motor yacht launched in 2001 by Overmarine .

 Design